jackysiupuichung/dnabert-reg/README.md

 ##  Setup
 We finetuned the DNABERT-reg pre-trained model with Tesla P100-PCIE-16GB GPU with 26GB of memory.
 Please adjust batch size according to your specification.

-The colab notebooks can be inspected from gitlab, and to run the analysis please attach the shared google drive repository below using the "add shortcut to drive" option
+The colab notebooks can be inspected from gitlab, inputs and intermediate data can be inspected from google drive link below under inputs.

+To run the analysis please attach the shared google drive repository below using the "add shortcut to drive" option

 https://drive.google.com/drive/folders/1inxu93Et8VA7iyCsTnQeiH2q5TTijLtM?usp=sharing